 Following the successful cooperation in monitoring the Koblenz Trial, SJAC and the International Research and Documentation Centre for War Crimes Trials (ICWC), have partnered again to monitor the trial of Alaa M. in Frankfurt.
 Both groups are seeking to engage and inform the general public, including Syrians, Germans, as well as the international community, about the progress, prospects, and limitations of universal jurisdiction trials for atrocity crimes committed in Syria.
 SJAC will have trained trial monitors attending and monitoring the trial.
-Given the highly specialized nature of the trial and German criminal procedure, the ICWC will oversee the training of the trial monitor.
+Given the highly specialized nature of the trial and German criminal procedure, the ICWC will oversee the training of the trial monitors.
 The ICWC will also provide expert consultation on German legal standards and procedures.

 To ensure that essential factual and procedural developments are shared, SJAC will issue public Arabic and English language reports on a weekly basis, which will be shared on SJAC’s website.
-In addition, SJAC will host a weekly podcast on Facebook live to cover the developments in court in Arabic language.
+In addition, SJAC will host a bi-weekly podcast on Facebook live to cover the developments in court in Arabic language.
 Finally, SJAC will continue to conduct outreach to Syrian and international journalists to amplify messages regarding universal jurisdiction cases, and the trial of Alaa M. in particular.